Skip to content

 Overview¤

-• JAX Compatibility: Seamless integration with JAX's automatic differentiation and acceleration
+• Full JAX compatibility: Seamless integration with JAX's automatic differentiation and acceleration

-Klax is designed to be minimally intrusive - all models inherit directly from equinox.Module without additional abstraction layers.
-This ensures full compatibility with the JAX/Equinox ecosystem.
+Klax is build around the highly successfull JAX, Equinox, and Optax projects and designed to be minimally intrusive.
+All models inherit directly from equinox.Module without additional abstraction layers, ensuring full compatibility with the ecosystem.

 The constraint system is derived from Paramax's paramax.AbstractUnwrappable, extending it to support non-differentiable/zero-gradient parameter constraints such as ReLU-based non-negativity constraints.

-The provided calibration utilities (klax.fit, klax.Loss, klax.Callback) are designed to operate on arbitrarily shaped PyTrees of data, fully utilizing the flexibility of JAX and Equinox.
+The training utilities (klax.fit, klax.Loss, klax.Callback) are designed to operate on arbitrarily shaped model and data PyTrees, fully utilizing the flexibility of JAX and Equinox.
 While they cover most common machine learning use cases, as well as our specialized requirements, they remain entirely optional.
-The core building blocks of Klax work seamlessly in custom training loops.
+The meachine learning architectures implemented in Klax work seamlessly in any JAX-compatible training loop.

 Currently Klax's training utilities are built around Optax, but different optimization libraries could be supported in the future if desired.